Saikrishnareddy12345/django_restApi_project1/README.md

 ```

-This command do the migration and created the tables in your DB automatically
+The above command will do the migration and create the tables into your DB automatically

 now you can run the django server